The Last Winter of Innocence

 I awoke at dawn, astounded to find so much snow had fallen overnight.
 It is said the great blizzard deposited over three feet of snow, which on top of the frozen tundra, topped out at perhaps six…a child’s dream come true.
 I was anxious to join my friends to see what adventures awaited.
 Unlike today’s youth, who have a wealth of electronic play toys, we had to provide our own form of amusement, and most took place outside.

-A nearby factory made cockpit canopies for military jets and might provide the perfect solution.
-The plastic domes could hold one, or two of us, without difficulty, and the molded curvature allow it to streak down the snowy bluff with intense speed.
+A nearby factory-made cockpit canopy for military jets and might provide the perfect solution.
+The plastic domes could hold one, or two of us, without difficulty, and the molded curvature allows it to streak down the snowy bluff with intense speed.

 It was common knowledge the imperfects were tossed into an outside compartment for disposal.
 A group of us entered the office, explained our intent, and asked if we might obtain a couple.

 The manager was hesitant at first but then relented.
 “I remember a few escapades I undertook at your age, so go ahead, take three.
 Almost wish I was going with you kids.
 Now get out of here.
 Go have some fun, but for goodness sake be careful.”